Skip to main content

 Two Critical Factors in High Fold Correction.

-As discussed in our previous post,
+As discussed in our previous post on the structural causes of high folds,

 high fold correction is closely related to ptosis surgery.